Washington Post

 Retired Navy pilot William Donaldson, a vocal critic of the investigation,

-issued a statement Monday contending that the government is determined to cover up
+issued a statement Monday contending that the government is determined

 the cause of the crash.